paracamplus/ilp9/NanoProjects/final.md

 Hints
 -----

-You have to formally present your work on these projects at the final meeting of April 1st.
+Remember that you have to formally present your projects at the final meeting of April 1st.
 Code, test, prepare the presentation, rehearse!

 Don't forget to precise the license (GPL3 is suggested) for your code,